πUpdate Content with Lighthouse IPNS

 Introduction:

 Lighthouse IPNS (InterPlanetary Naming System) is a valuable tool that enables the creation of mutable pointers to content-addressed data in the IPFS (InterPlanetary File System) network.
 While IPFS ensures content immutability by generating unique CIDs for each piece of data, IPNS allows for regular updates to the content while retaining a consistent address.
-In this tutorial, we will explore two methods to publish and update content with Lighthouse IPNS: using the CLI (Command Line Interface) and Node.js.
+In this tutorial, we will explore three methods to publish and update content with Lighthouse IPNS: using the CLI (Command Line Interface), Node.js, and Go SDK.
 By the end of this guide, you will be able to effectively publish and manage IPNS records, making your content easily accessible and updatable.

 Prerequisites: